If you’re looking for a fun-filled weekend away, Folkestone Kent is the perfect destination!

 If you want to travel to Folkestone by train, you can stop at Folkestone Central or Western.
 The closest and quickest way to get there is from St. Pancras International or London Cannon Street.

-The fastest train would take around one and a half hours.
+The fastest train would take around 50 minutes and the regular train takes one and a half hours.
 Overall, a trip from London by train is a great way to get to all the adventures on offer in Folkestone.

 You can also travel to Folkestone by car or bus.
 There are various buses travelling from Folkestone to other cities around Kent.